-- 2.27 The induction tutor is expected to review the ECT's progress against the Teachers' Standards throughout the induction period, with progress reviews taking place in each term where a formal assessment (see paras 2.52 2.57) is not scheduled. - 2.28 Progress reviews are expected to be informed by existing evidence of the ECT's teaching and to be conducted with sufficient detail to ensure that there is nothing unexpected for the ECT when it comes to their formal assessment.
+2.29 The induction tutor is expected to review the ECT's progress against the Teachers' Standards throughout the induction period, with progress reviews taking place in each term where a formal assessment (see paras 2.52

-- 2.29 Progress reviews are not formal assessments and there is no requirement for ECTs to create evidence specifically to inform a progress review.
-ECTs are expected, nonetheless, to engage with the process and provide copies of existing evidence as agreed with the induction tutor. - 2.30 A written record of each progress review is expected to be retained and provided to the ECT after each meeting, with the record clearly stating whether the ECT is on track to successfully complete induction, briefly summarising evidence collected by the induction tutor and stating the agreed development targets.
-It is also expected that objectives are reviewed and revised in relation to the Teachers' Standards and the needs and strengths of the individual ECT. - 2.31 Where the induction tutor is not the Headteacher, it is expected that they also update the Headteacher on the ECT's progress after each progress review. - 2.32 It is expected that the induction tutor notifies the Appropriate Body and ECT after each progress review stating whether the ECT is making satisfactory progress.
+- -2.57) is not scheduled.
+When scheduling or requesting progress reviews, induction tutors and appropriate bodies are expected to consider: - When in the term an ECT started their induction.
+An ECT who joined halfway through term one is expected to have a progress review by halfway through term two (this applies to both full-time and part-time ECTs). - Where, due to part-time working patterns, a progress review and formal assessment fall within a period of less than one term.
+In these circumstances the ECT should only be required to do the formal assessment. - Where an ECT is absent at the point a progress review is scheduled.
+In these circumstances, any outstanding progress review is expected to be rescheduled when the ECT returns. - 2.30 Progress reviews are expected to be informed by existing evidence of the ECT's teaching and to be conducted with sufficient detail to ensure that there is nothing unexpected for the ECT when it comes to their formal assessment. - 2.31 Progress reviews are not formal assessments and there is no requirement for ECTs to create evidence specifically to inform a progress review.
+ECTs are expected, nonetheless, to engage with the process and provide copies of existing evidence as agreed with the induction tutor. - 2.32 A written record of each progress review is expected to be retained and provided to the ECT after each meeting, with the record clearly stating whether the ECT is on track to successfully complete induction, briefly summarising evidence collected by the induction tutor and stating the agreed development targets.
+It is also expected that objectives are reviewed and revised in relation to the Teachers' Standards and the needs and strengths of the individual ECT. - 2.33 Where the induction tutor is not the Headteacher, it is expected that they also update the Headteacher on the ECT's progress after each progress review. - 2.34 It is expected that the induction tutor notifies the Appropriate Body and ECT after each progress review stating whether the ECT is making satisfactory progress.
 Where the induction tutor believes the ECT is not making satisfactory progress (see para 4.1) it is expected they outline the plan they have put in place to assist the ECT in getting back on track.
 It is expected that schools maintain regular contact with the Appropriate Body throughout induction, keeping them apprised of the ECT's progress and providing copies of progress reviews if requested.